 Executive Search & Consulting in the Public Sector Roundtable

-16 days ago by Oscar Cristofoli
+about 2 months ago by Oscar Cristofoli

 On 17th September, The Barton Partnership hosted a roundtable to explore strategies for attracting and retaining talent in the public sector.
 The session, attended by public sector leaders and experts, highlighted challenges and shared best practices for improving talent acquisition and retention.